TorrenceB/netflix-clone-react/README.md

 * Ability to add and fetch a User's "Viewer" to Firestore via "Who's watching?" view.
 * User authentication using Firebase

+### Technologies

 * Demonstrated use of React functional components, with custom props
 * Use of React hooks for state management
+* Used Axios library to request and retrieve data from tmdb api